 Knowing where to place your items is also key.
 For example, portable heaters should be placed near the center of the room and away from walls, curtains, beds, and other furniture.

 If you are attempting to set up a new appliance by yourself without help from a professional electrician, you should double-check all your connections.
 Be sure to refer to the instruction manual completely and thoroughly.
 Certain electrical appliances require a voltage regulator, and should not be plugged directly into any socket.
 You should make sure that you know these specific requirements ahead of time.

 Use Extension Cords Safely

-Extension cords are one of the most common causes of electric house fires.
-This kind of electricaa fire is both the most common and most easily preventable.
+Extension cords are one of the most common causes of electrical problems.
+This kind of electrical fire is both the most common and most easily preventable.
 In order to avoid electric fires from extension cords, make sure that the capacity of the extension cord matches that of the appliance(s) that you are using.
 The total wattage of all devices connected should never exceed the extension cord capacity.

 Address Wiring Problems

 Make sure you address complications related to electrical wiring as soon you find them.
 Time can take a toll even on the best electrical wiring, especially near lighting fixtures and light switches.
 So it’s important to get wiring checked regularly.
 You can tell when a wiring system is defective by lights fluctuating or dimming.